The Conversation (website): Technology

 The Conversation uses a custom publishing and content management system built in Ruby on Rails.
 This system enables authors and editors to collaborate on articles in real-time.
 Articles link to author profiles—including disclosure statements—and personal dashboards showing authors' engagement with the public.
 This is intended to encourage authors for the site to become more familiar with social media and their audience.

 International editions

+From its first Melbourne-headquartered Australian edition, The Conversation has expanded to a global network of eight editions, operating in multiple languages.
 Each edition of The Conversation has a unique content set, editor-in-chief, and board of advisors.
-From its first Melbourne-headquartered Australian edition, The Conversation has expanded to a global network of eight editions, operating in multiple languages.

-This has included expansions into the United Kingdom in 2013, United States in 2014, Africa and France in 2015, Canada, Indonesia, and New Zealand in 2017,.
-Spain in 2018, Europe and Brasil in 2024.
+This has included expansions into the United Kingdom in 2013, United States in 2014, Africa and France in 2015, Canada, Indonesia, and New Zealand in 2017, Spain in 2018, and Europe and Brazil in 2024.
 The website also has an international staff.

 As of 2018, 36% of its readership was in Australia, 29% was in the United States, 7% in the United Kingdom, 4% in Canada, and 24% elsewhere.